jannikmi/life-compendion/README.md

 - How to design robust systems?
 - How much time should one spend in changing the existing system?
 - How to balance holistic (altruistic) vs. atomistic (egoistic) actions?
 By giving yourself up easily, no one benefits.

+## What ideals should one thrive towards?

+- Health: the best possible potential. basis for everything else
+- Robustness: stability against all kinds of challenges
+- Flexibility:
+- Growth, Learning: improving, expanding the potential. not just for yourself
+- Problem Solving

 ## How to strike the right balance?